AgrDataSci/ClimMobTools/README.md

 ## Announcement

 Several functions of **ClimMobTools** are migrating to the new package [gosset](https://agrobioinfoservices.github.io/gosset/).
 ClimMobTools will keep only the functions exclusively related to the [ClimMob](https://climmob.net/) platform.
 Other functions are transferred to [gosset](https://agrobioinfoservices.github.io/gosset/) to provide a better environment for data handling, analysis and visualization not only to 'tricot' data, but metadata in general.
 Retained functions are `getDataCM()`, `getProjectsCM()`, `randomise()` and `seed_need()`.
-We apologize for any problem caused by this migration, and we are willing to discuss this via the [issues](https://github.com/agrobioinfoservices/ClimMobTools/issues) section.
+We apologize for any inconvenience caused by this migration, and we are willing to discuss this via the [issues](https://github.com/agrobioinfoservices/ClimMobTools/issues) section.

 ## Overview